-We have presented and discussed in detail a Coherent Raman spectrometer for optical metrology of

-Raman-active transitions and in particular of weak quadrupole transitions that are of relevance for fundamental physics.
+We have presented and discussed in detail a Coherent Raman spectrometer for optical metrology of Raman-active transitions and in particular of weak quadrupole transitions that are relevance for fundamental physics.
 It makes use for the first time of an optical frequency comb to achieve a repeatable and accurate frequency axis calibration.
-This approach is suitable to probe with near-infrared lasers fundamental transitions that could be hardly addressed with similar signal-tonoise ratios by absorption spectrometers operating in the mid-infrared.
+This approach is suitable to probe with nearinfrared lasers fundamental transitions that could be hardly addressed with similar signal-to-noise ratios by absorption spectrometers operating in the mid-infrared.
 The choice of an SRS regime adds a very high spectral fidelity that makes it of interest also for highly accurate measurements of molecular lineshapes and thus for collisional studies.
-The metrological capabilities of the spectrometer was recently demonstrated by the measurement of the transition frequency of the Q(1)1-0 line of H2 at 4155 cm^{-1} with an accuracy of few parts-per-billion $(1.0 \cdot 10^{-5} \text{ cm}^{-1})$, corresponding to an improvement by a factor of 10 and 2, respectively, of the current experimental and theoretical benchmarks.
-With minor technical changes, namely the replacement of the pump laser, it is susceptible to address a two decadesspanning frequency range, from 50 to $5000 \,\mathrm{cm}^{-1}$, that covers all fundamental rovibrational bands as well as purely rotational bands.
+The metrological capabilities of the spectrometer was recently demonstrated by the measurement of the transition frequency of the Q(1)1-0 line of H2 at 4155 cm-1 with an accuracy of few parts-per-billion (1.0-10-5 cm-1), corresponding Page 17 of 33 to an improvement by a factor of 10 and 2, respectively, of the current experimental and theoretical benchmarks.
+With minor technical changes, namely the replacement of the pump laser, it is susceptible to address a two decades-spanning frequency range, from 50 to 5000 cm-1, that covers all fundamental rovibrational bands as well as purely rotational bands.

 As it is a nonlinear spectrometer where the signal scales linearly with the laser intensity and the interaction length, one may easily anticipate a substantial boost of the performance by replacement of the multipass cell with a hollow-core photonic crystal fibre (HC-PCF).
-In a multipass cell an effective interaction length of few tens of metres comes along with a spot size diameter of about 300 μ m.
-An HC-PCF, which can provide the same interaction length with a 10 times smaller spot-size, is able to increase the intensity, and thus the signal-to-noise ratio by a factor of 100.
-This will be highly suitable to perform measurements at very low pressures [52] or under dilution with suitable collisional perturbers (e.g. He, Ar) [66] to further improve the uncertainty budget on the final transition frequencies.
+In a multipass cell an effective interaction length of few tens of meters comes along with a spot size diameter of about 300 μm.
+An HC-PCF, which can provide the same interaction length with a 10 times smaller spotsize, is able to increase the intensity, and thus the signal-to-noise ratio by a factor of 100.
+This will be highly suitable to perform measurements at very low pressures [52] or under dilution with suitable collisional perturbers (e.g. He, Ar)[66] to further reduce the uncertainty budget on the final transition frequencies.
 The fibre environment is also of extreme interest to enter collisional regimes dominated by wall collisions that can significantly simplify the regression to zero pressure of the measured line centre frequencies.
 The upgrade of the spectrometer in this fibre perspective is currently in progress.